 Under this extension, solving $\phi^{\text{cd}}(x)$ over $\mathcal{X}$ becomes equivalent to solving extended $\widetilde{\phi}^{\text{cd}}(x)$ over the whole space $\mathbb{R}^n$, since the minimizer must lie within $\mathcal{X}$.
 For notational simplicity, we continue to denote the extended function $\widetilde{\phi}^{\text{cd}}(x)$ by $\phi^{\text{cd}}(x)$.

 To address \textbf{the second issue}, namely the integrability of $\phi^{\mathrm{cd}}(x)$, we partition $\mathcal{X}$ into the set of bifurcation points $\widetilde{\mathcal{X}}$ defined in \eqref{def:bifurcationpointset} and its complement $\mathcal{X}\setminus\widetilde{\mathcal{X}}$, and impose mild assumptions on each set separately.
-Leveraging the result that the discontinuity points of $y^{\mathrm{cd}}(x)$ within both sets have measure zero, we show that the integral is well defined.
-This is motivated by a classical result in real analysis: the integral of a bounded function is well defined as a Riemann integral if and only if its set of discontinuities has Lebesgue measure zero.
+Leveraging the result that the discontinuity points of $y^{\mathrm{cd}}(x)$ within both sets have measure zero, we show that the integral is well-defined.
+This is motivated by a classical result in real analysis: the integral of a bounded function is well-defined as a Riemann integral if and only if its set of discontinuities has Lebesgue measure zero.